Stoner19/BismuthTools/README.md

 Notes:

-1. In order to take into account the use of Hyperblocks technology the query components are only designed to use blocks since the latest hyperblock in the ledger.
+1. In order to take into account the use of Hyperblocks technology the query components are only designed to use blocks since the latest hyperblock in your ledger.

 Requirements